 The BPS will automatically assign a new bus stop if your child is eligible for transportation.

 If the bus is late, will my child be marked tardy?

 No. Students are not marked “tardy” if their school bus arrives at school late.

 Do buses have radios or phones so the driver can be contacted or call for help?

 Yes, all buses have two-way radios.
-They also are equipped with GPS (Global Positioning System) which helps the BPS Transportation Department locate vehicles in case there is an emergency.
+They also are equipped with GPS (Global Positioning Systems).

 My child is assigned to a bus, but I plan to drive her to school every day.
 Should I tell anyone?